ScarletWriter/Portfolio/README.md

 ## 📝 Documentation Specialties

-- 📖 Quick Start Guides
+-  **Quick Start Guides**
-- 📘 User Manuals
-- 🛠 Troubleshooting Guides
-- 📡 API Documentation
-- 🧾 Release Notes
+-  **User Manuals**
+-  **Troubleshooting Guides**
+-  **API Documentation**
+-  **Release Notes**

 ---

 ## 🗂️ What I Do

-- 🔍 Analyze, plan, and research technical topics
+1. Excellent in **Planning, Analysis,Research.**
-- 🤝 Collaborate with **SMEs**, developers, testers, and product managers
+2. Collaborate with **SMEs, developers, testers, and product managers** to gather technical inputs.
-- 📝 Create structured, accurate technical documents
-- 📌 Maintain version control, accuracy, and timely updates
+3. Create Technical document for product or system.
+4. Ensure technical accuracy, document versioning, and timely releases aligned with product updates.
-- 📈 Align documentation with **DDLC**, **SDLC**, and **Agile** methodologies
+5. Align documentation activities with **DDLC, SDLC, and Agile Methologies.**

 ---

 ## 💡 Strengths

-🌟 Efficient multitasker under tight deadlines
-🌟 Adaptive, collaborative, and a quick learner
-🌟 Detail-oriented with a user-first mindset
+- Proficient at managing multiple project and tight deadlines.
+- Quick learner, adaptive, and collaborative.

 ---